Skip to main content Go to home page

 Where a holiday home is jointly owned:

-Owners, including companies and trustees of trusts will need to apply for the holiday home exemption through the VRLT portal at the same time they lodge a vacant residential land notification by 15 January in the following year.
+Owners, including companies and trustees of trusts, must apply for the holiday home exemption through the VRLT portal at the same time they lodge a vacant residential land notification.

 What if family and friends use the property as a holiday home?